Welcome to my list of most frequently asked questions!

 If I use vibrators, am I going to become desensitized or numb?
 Can I become addicted to sex toys?
 WHAT IF I CAN’T GET OFF WITH MY FINGERS?
 AM I RUINED?

-Long answer: as with many things, we can become accustomed to things over time.
+Long answer: as with many things, we can become accustomed to stuff over time.
 That applies to sex and masturbation as well.
 You can fall into a routine with your sex toys just as you can fall into a routine with a partner (the same foreplay, same positions, etc).
 Our bodies actually grow nerve pathways in response to stimulation.
 So with repetition, your body will come to expect certain triggers in order to orgasm.
 But these triggers can always be re-established by switching things up.

 Yes, if you only ever have orgasms with vibrators, it will probably become more difficult to orgasm with your fingers.
 That doesn’t mean you can’t orgasm using your fingers (unless you’ve never been able to, which is also totally fine), but simply that you’re out of practice.